Agapio7/AWS-Amplify-and-AWS-Proton-/README.md

 ### Overview

+### AWS Amplify is a JavaScript library for frontend and mobile developers building cloud-enabled applications

 * Set of purpose-built architecture and features that provides frontend web and mobile developers to quickly and easily build full-stack applications on AWS.

 * Amplify provides two services: